Recently a friend of mine asked me why I didn’t write posts about Thai bar girls and the sex scene to increase traffic

-However, the more I learnt about the industry, the social-economic structure of the country, the systematic oppression of the lower classes and regional prejudice, the more I couldn’t help but see the radiating internal sadness, and the longing to be respected beyond the external smiles and gracious gestures.
+However, the more I learnt about the industry, the social-economic structure of the country, the systematic oppression of the lower classes and regional prejudice, the more I couldn’t help but see the radiating internal sadness and longing to be respected… beyond the external smiles and gracious gestures.

-Strangely, men seem to get so caught up in the ego trip of being a “handsome man” that they neglect to notice that these bar girls are simply young Thai girls, and by preference probably don't actually fancy western men.
+Strangely, men seem to get so caught up in the ego trip of being a “handsome man” that they neglect to notice that these bar girls are simply young Thai women, and by preference probably don't actually fancy western men.

 Yet being from the social underclass, divorced/separated (more often than not with kids) prior to the bar, the only Thai men they have access to on a serious relationship level are also from that social underclass.

 These are low-income earning men that will (generally) resemble similar characteristics to the inadequate man they were once married to.
 As we know, gambling, alcoholism and domestic abuse is rife in such economic settings.

-Also, once a Thai girl has been in the bar she will struggle to get a Thai boyfriend at all.
+Moreover, once a Thai girl has been in the bar, she will struggle to get a Thai boyfriend at all.
 Therefore, once in the bar, a westerner/foreigner isn’t a choice, he is the only option.

-If you know an iota about Thai culture you'll know that a girl who has worked in a farang-style beer bar will struggle to earn the respect of other Thais going forward.
-Thais unfortunately tend to be able to tell working girls or ex-working girls simply by mannerisms and a few strategic questions.
+If you know an iota about Thai culture, you'll know that a girl who has worked in a farang-style beer bar will struggle to earn the respect of other Thais going forward.
+Thais, unfortunately, tend to be able to tell working girls / ex-working girls simply by their mannerisms and by asking a few strategic questions.